Cloudflare-Mining/Cloudflare-Datamining/README.md

 - `account`: Tracks a free account's entitlements and flags
 - `api-schemas`: This extracts the API schemas from `api.cloudflare.com`, and tracks their changes over time.
-- `billing-rate-plans`: This tracks billing rate plans and their changes over time.
 - `blog`: This tracks blog post content over time.
 - `cdn-cgi`: This tracks various changes to `cdn-cgi` endpoints on Cloudflare's CDN, as well as `request.cf` keys for any additions or changes.
 This also tracks component changes throughout Cloudflare's network and their different datacenters.
 - `coveo`: This tracks updates to the Coveo Cloudflare indexes, which are used for searching the blog, learning center, etc.